Whatmore claims the date of first publication was April 10, 1884.

 John and Robert Maxwell published a 1-volume edition, supposedly February 1887.
 It has a black and white frontispiece.Â

-Harpers published a 1-volume edition in New York in 1887 with a black and white frontispiece.
+Harpers published a 1-volume edition in New York in 1887 with the same black and white frontispiece.

-Spencer Blackett published a 1-volume edition, supposedly in 1888, and I have seen copies with the black and white frontispiece found in the Maxwell 1887 edition, but also copies with a color frontispiece by E. Hume.
+Spencer Blackett published a 1-volume edition, in 1888, and I have seen copies with the black and white frontispiece found in the Maxwell 1887 edition, but also copies with a color frontispiece by E. Hume.
+My copy with color frontispiece has ads at the end dated October 1888.

 Later, perhaps in 1890, Spencer Blackett published a new edition with 16 illustrations by Laslett J. Pott.